CassandraMaldonado/LLM_Healthcare/README.md

 - **Safety alignment:** responses scored for clinical appropriateness using a reward model.

-- **Comparisons to baseline** – fine-tuned model vs. base model performance.
+- **Comparisons to baseline:** fine-tuned model vs. base model performance.

 ## Summary
 Most general LLMs aren't reliable enough for clinical use they miss nuance, sometimes hallucinate and lack medical context.
 So for this project, I: